How you’ll benefit from an EV solar-ready charger

 In addition, while using a granny charger can offer a short-term solution to keeping your EV fuelled, we recommend not relying on it consistently.
 It puts a large load on the circuit, particularly if plugged in for a long time, which increases the risk of overheating and electrical blowouts.

 If you do need to regularly charge at home, we strongly suggest you install an EV charger at your house or apartment.
-Powerverse offers a free standard installation when you purchase a state-of-the-art VCHRGD Seven charger.
+Powerverse offers a free standard installation when you purchase a state-of-the-art VCHRGD Seven Pro charger.
 You also receive our data-driven, AI-powered Powerverse app and customer support both pre- and post-installation.

-The VCHRGD Seven charger has been rigorously tested by Powerverse and is approved by the Office for Zero Emission Vehicles.
+The VCHRGD Seven Pro charger has been rigorously tested by Powerverse and is approved by the Office for Zero Emission Vehicles.
 It comes with a three-year warranty and a 14-day cancellation policy.
 You can find out more about our offer here.

 About Powerverse